 MORPHEMIC will allow the plugging in of different forecasting methods for issuing useful metrics' predictions that will drive the proactive reconfiguration of applications.
 Each forecasting method will be introduced in the architecture as a distinct forecaster.
 These forecasters, as subcomponents of the forecasting module, will handle the publishing of predicted values regarding any monitored metric that the platform will require.
-The consortium is currently investigating several statistical, machine learning (ML)-based and hybrid time-series forecasting methods (i.e., based on a combination of ML and statistical methods) in order to deliver a minimum set of forecasters as part of the forecasting module.
+The consortium is currently investigating several statistical, machine learning (ML)-based and hybrid time-series forecasters as part of the forecasting module.
 The details of this work will be provided in the upcoming WP2 deliverable D2.2 Implementation of a holistic application monitoring system with QoS prediction capabilities.